 2. Amanohashidate, Kyoto Prefecturea

-- This beautiful road naturally takes a path right across the water, with 8,000 pines planted along the 2 mile stretch.
+- This beautiful path naturally makes its way across the water, with 8,000 pines planted along the 2-mile stretch.
 The sandbar takes its name from how it seems to stretch right into the sky, making it a "bridge to heaven."
 Get there in just a couple hours by train from Kyoto Station.